Zhong-Lab-UCSD/HiCtool/tutorial/normalization-matrix-balancing.md

 ### 4.1.
 Visualizing the global contact data

 You can visualize either the observed or the normalized data.
-Here we plot both at 1 Mb resolution as calculated above.
+Here we plot both the maps at 1 Mb resolution as calculated above.
 ```Python
 # Observed data
 plot_map(input_global_matrix='HiCtool_1mb_matrix_global_observed.txt',